-Every container at a private employer's facility must bear a label indicating the chemical name and Chemical Abstracts Service (CAS) number of the five most predominant chemical substances in the container whether they are hazardous or non-hazardous.
+The New Jersey Right to Know labeling requirements provide for exact identification of chemicals in the workplace by using the chemical names and Chemical Abstracts Service (CAS) numbers of the chemicals.
+Container labels must list the chemical name and CAS number of the five most predominant chemical ingredients in the container whether they are hazardous or non-hazardous.
 This is commonly referred to as "universal labeling."
-Any hazardous substances below the top five must also be indicated except if they are below 1%, (or below 0.1% for carcinogens, mutagens, and teratogens).
+Any hazardous ingredients which are not in the top five ingredients must also be listed on the label (except if it is below 1%, or below 0.1% for carcinogens, mutagens, and teratogens).
 The Right to Know Hazardous Substance List provides a list of synonyms of chemical names which may also be used on the label.
 For chemicals not listed on the Right to Know Hazardous Substance List, any chemical name recognized by the Chemical Abstracts Service may be used.